DamenaM/Mobile-Menu/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖MY Portfolio - mobile menu: <a name="about-project"></a>
+# 📖MY Portfolio - popup mobile and desktop window: <a name="about-project"></a>

-> My-portfolio project is created using HTML and CSS Use JavaScript to manipulate DOM elements.
-Here on the project, I prepared portfolio for both mobile and desktop users by relying on Figma Portfolio Template 1.
+> My Popup Mobile and desktop project is created using HTML and CSS Use JavaScript to manipulate DOM elements.
+Here on the project, I prepared a portfolio for both mobile and desktop users by relying on Figma Portfolio Template 1.
 Specifically on this project I have created the desktop version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>